 Section 1.
 The following shall be standing committees of the Trust

-Fund-Raising Committee
+Fund-Raising Committee – Chris Williams and Dave Stefanini will form and oversee this committee

 Section 2.
 The President shall appoint the chairperson of all committees with the majority approval of the Board of Directors.
 Each chairperson serves at the discretion of the Board of Directors and may be removed by two-thirds (2/3) vote of the Board of Directors.
 Each committee chairperson shall appoint members to his/her respective committee.
 Any committee member may be removed by the Chairperson, but by a majority vote of a quorum of the Board of Directors, the Chairperson’s action may be reversed.